 Looking for a relaxing way to spend an evening in Budapest?
 Take part in this traditional Hungarian past time of going to a famous spa bath.
-Think huge tubs to choose from, lots of people resting and relaxing in jacuzzis, and snack bars to hang out at, all while making some new Hungarian friends!
+Think huge tubs to choose from, lots of people resting and relaxing in hot tubs, and snack bars to hang out at, all while making some new Hungarian friends!

 Speaking of making new friends, this spa offers occasional (and popular) pool parties here as well, if you are willing to pay the 55 USD price ticket, just check their website beforehand for the available dates on offer and to book online.
 You can also enter the spa for the day (no pool party but still relaxing!) for around 20 USD.
 Don’t forget to take some pictures of this building while you visit, it’s a famous historical gem and easy on the eyes!